GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/digital/indigenous-guide.md

 - **Tools**: Oral Consensus Guide, SMS Voting, Field-Test Logbook.
 - **Visuals**: Stewardship Cycle Poster, Data Sovereignty Map (globalgovernanceframework.org/visuals).
 - **Support**: Email globalgovernanceframework@gmail.com, text INDIGENOUS to 12345, or join Indigenous Call-Ins (first Tuesday, 10:00 UTC).
+- **Crisis Support**: Text HELP to 12345 for urgent technical or cultural protocol assistance
+- **Legal Resources**: Indigenous data rights templates and advocacy connections
+- **Technology Assessment Tools**: Culturally appropriate frameworks for evaluating new technologies
+- **Regional Networks**: Connections to Indigenous technology organizations in your region
 - **Access**: Multilingual, oral, visual formats at globalgovernanceframework.org.

 ---

 **Call to Action**: Indigenous communities can lead in stewarding digital resources with sovereignty and respect.
-Join a node, set protocols, or launch a project to protect your heritage.
+Our traditional knowledge of governing commons provides essential wisdom for digital governance.
+Even when facing challenges, every Indigenous community's participation strengthens both our sovereignty and the global movement for digital justice.
+Join a node, set protocols, or launch a project to protect your heritage while contributing to global digital justice.
 Download the Indigenous Starter Kit at globalgovernanceframework.org/indigenous and begin today.